Physiology of decompression: Isobaric counterdiffusion

 Isobaric counterdiffusion (ICD) is the diffusion of gases in opposite directions caused by a change in the composition of the external ambient gas or breathing gas without change in the ambient pressure.
 During decompression after a dive this can occur when a change is made to the breathing gas, or when the diver moves into a gas filled environment which differs from the breathing gas.

 While not strictly speaking a phenomenon of decompression, it is a complication that can occur during decompression, and that can result in the formation or growth of bubbles without changes in the environmental pressure.
 Two forms of this phenomenon have been described by Lambertsen:

 Superficial ICD (also known as steady state isobaric counterdiffusion) occurs when the inert gas breathed by the diver diffuses more slowly into the body than the inert gas surrounding the body.

-An example of this would be breathing air in an heliox environment.
+An example of this would be breathing air in a heliox environment.
 The helium in the heliox diffuses into the skin quickly, while the nitrogen diffuses more slowly from the capillaries to the skin and out of the body.
 The resulting effect generates supersaturation in certain sites of the superficial tissues and the formation of inert gas bubbles.

 Deep tissue ICD (also known as transient isobaric counterdiffusion) occurs when different inert gases are breathed by the diver in sequence.
 The rapidly diffusing gas is transported into the tissue faster than the slower diffusing gas is transported out of the tissue.

 This can occur as divers switch from a nitrogen mixture to a helium mixture (diffusivity of helium is 2.65 times faster than nitrogen), or when saturation divers breathing hydreliox switch to a heliox mixture.

 There is another effect which can manifest as a result of the disparity in solubility between inert breathing gas diluents, which occurs in isobaric gas switches near the decompression ceiling between a low solubility gas, typically helium, and a higher solubility gas, typically nitrogen.

 An inner ear decompression model by Doolette and Mitchell suggests that a transient increase in gas tension after a switch from helium to nitrogen in breathing gas may result from the difference in gas transfer between compartments.
 If the transport of nitrogen into the vascular compartment by perfusion exceeds removal of helium by perfusion, while transfer of helium into the vascular compartment by diffusion from the perilymph and endolymph exceeds the counterdiffusion of nitrogen, this may result in a temporary increase in total gas tension, as the input of nitrogen exceeds the removal of helium, which can result in bubble formation and growth.
 This model suggests that diffusion of gases from the middle ear across the round window is negligible.
 The model is not necessarily applicable to all tissue types.

 Lambertsen made suggestions to help avoid ICD problems while diving: